 The Honorable Lawrence E. Sheppard, district judge in the Tenth Judicial District, Olathe, Kansas, is a graduate of the University of Kansas with degrees in economics (B.A.
 1963) and law (J.D.
 1966).
 Upon graduation from law school he entered the private practice of law with the firm of Pflumm, Mitchelson and Amrein in Mission, Kansas (1966-67).
 He served as Executive Assistant to U.S. Rep. (ret.)
 Larry Winn, Jr. (1968).
 He was an assistant city attorney for the City of Overland Park (1969-1971).
 He resumed private law practice (1972-1987) until his appointment as a district judge in July 1987.
-Sheppard is a member of the American Bar Association, Kansas Bar Association and Johnson County Bar Association (President 1981).
-He is also a Master in the Earl E. O'Connor American Inn of Court.
+Judge Sheppard is a member of the Kansas Bar Association, Johnson County Bar Association (President 1981), the National College of Probate Judges, and a Master in the Earl E. O'Connor American Inn of Court.
 He was a member of the Kansas Board for Discipline of Attorneys (1986-1987) and was appointed to the Commission on Judicial Qualifications in July 2000.